 These concerns have come to define, albeit to varying degrees, significant elements in the work of artists as diverse as Akram Zaatari, Khalil Rabah, Joana Hadjithomas and Khalil Joreige, Ruanne Abou-Rahme and Basel Abbas, Lamia Joreige, Roy Samaha, and Jananne Al-Ani.
 Whilst not necessarily residing in the Middle East, these artists produce work that specifically engages with regionally-defined, historically localised conflicts and how they are produced as archival forms of knowledge, be they photographic, art historical, cultural, sociological, anthropological, textual, institutional, oral, or digital.

 In an era defined by digital forms of reproduction, this talk will suggest that these modes of cultural engagement not only utilise and disrupt the function of the digital archive in relation to the representation of conflict but, in doing do, they simultaneously highlight a systemic and perhaps irrevocable crisis in institutional and state-ordained archiving across the region.

-This event is organised in partnership between Arts Cabinet and Edinburgh College of Art with the generous co-operation of the Royal Norwegian Consulate in Edinburgh.
+This event was organised in partnership between Arts Cabinet and Edinburgh College of Art, with the generous co-operation from the Royal Norwegian Consulate in Edinburgh